Washington Double Star Catalog

 single star with a slit-mask and performing Young's experiment, is

-this.
+good for this.

 - I have made some double star observations.
 How do I get them